sgiannouk/ellba/README.md

 ------
 Copyright @ 2023 Stavros Giannoukakos

-The entire software is licensed under the Apache License, Version 2.0.
+The entire software is licensed under the Apache License, Version 2.0. <br>
 The terms and conditions of both licenses can be found in the [LICENSE](https://github.com/sgiannouk/ellba/blob/main/LICENSE) file.